syedpeer/unsplash-parser/README.md

 # Get embeddable images from Unsplash using vue.js

 This is a vue.js example of how you can recieve a json response, process it and retrieve the neccessary elements in DOM in a foor loop.
-It's using [Unplash](https://unsplash.com/) to search for images.
-<br />Check out the [demo](https://unsplash.sutlxwhx.pw/) or see how it looks [here](https://raw.githubusercontent.com/sutlxwhx/vue.js-unsplash-image-search/master/img/demo.png).
+It utilises [Unplash](https://unsplash.com/) API to search for images.
+Check out the [demo](https://unsplash.sutlxwhx.pw/) or see how it looks [here](https://raw.githubusercontent.com/sutlxwhx/vue.js-unsplash-image-search/master/img/demo.png).

 ## Features